moboehle/B-cos/README.md

+**For an updated version of the B-cos Networks, please also check out [github.com/B-cos/B-cos-v2](https://github.com/B-cos/B-cos-v2)**

 # B-cos Networks: Alignment is All We Need for Interpretability

 M. Böhle, M. Fritz, B. Schiele. **B-cos Networks: Alignment is All we Need for Interpretability**.
 CVPR, 2022.